Burra Burri, Queensland

+Geography

+Burraburri Creek flows from the north to the south-west of the locality.
+To the west of the creedk, the terrain is more mountainous and the predominant industry is forestry; some of which is within the Barakula State Forest.
+To the east of the creek, the land is flatter and the predominant land use is grazing on native vegetation.

 History

 Burra Burri Provisional School and the Burra Burri Junction Provisional School opened in 1916, operating as half-time schools (sharing a teacher).
 In 1923 Burra Burri Junction Provisional School burned down and reopened under the name of Washpool Provisional School (still a half-time school with Burra Burri Provisional School).
 In 1927 the Burra Burri Provisional School was closed and on 16 May 1927 Washpool became a full-time state school.
 In 1957 Washpool State School was renamed Burra Burri State School.

 The school celebrated its centenary on 10 September 2016.